wonderunit/storyboarder/README.md

 Each brush has it's own 4 color pallete.
 You can set all the colors as you like.

 You can change the brush size using a simple range slider or hotkeys.
-Make it tiny for fine details or huge feel like finger painting.
+Make it tiny for fine details or huge to feel like finger painting.

 There are no layers.
 Again, you're boarding story ideas.
 Managing layers creates so much uneeded complexity and ui mess.
 A board artist that uses layers probably voted for Trump - or paid way too much for "Pro" storyboard software.